Pratik280/pratik280.github.io/src/content/blog/06-building-multi-page-signup-login-react-native-app-part-2/index.md

 ## Hero image

-If you want to add a vector art to your greeting page, you'll need to write some code.
 While there are plenty of image and vector art resources available online, we'll be using an image from [undraw](https://undraw.co/illustrations) for this demonstration.
 First, download the image and save it in the assets folder of your project.
 Then, follow these steps to add the vector art to your project.

 `pages/Greeting.tsx`